-- Analyze/evaluate (react to, identify strands, find problems or contradictions with, give strengths of, explain why you agree or disagree with, etc.) with the resource.
+- Brief summary may be included, but focus more on a thoughtful analysis and evaluation (react to, identify strands, find problems or contradictions with, give strengths of, explain why you agree or disagree with, etc.)

-- Synthesize (place in relation to, bring together themes with, relate to other resources) that resource to other topics/discussions/readings from the course.
+- Synthesize (place in relation to, bring together themes with, relate to other resources) information to other topics/discussions/readings/experiences.

-- Be presented with a clear sense of order and organization and with no spelling and grammar mistakes.
+- Be presented with a clear sense of order and organization, but between paragraphs and within paragraphs.

-- Meet the length requirement: at least 300 words and up to 700 words for the remaining posts.
+- Meet the length requirement: at least 300 words and up to 750 words.

 - Utilize appropriate categories and tags.